 Inspections of other auditors conducted by the PCAOB outside the PRC have at times identified deficiencies in those auditors' audit procedures and quality control procedures, which may be addressed as part of the inspection process to improve future audit quality.
 The lack of PCAOB inspections of audit work undertaken in the PRC prevents the PCAOB from regularly evaluating auditors' audits and their quality control procedures.
-As a result, to the extent that any components of our auditor's work papers have been or become located in China, such work papers have not been and will not be subject to inspection by the PCAOB.
-As a result, we and investors of our ADSs, ordinary shares and RMB Shares have been deprived of the benefits of such PCAOB inspections, which could cause investors and potential investors of our stock to lose confidence in our audit procedures and reported financial information and the quality of our financial statements.
+As a result, to the extent that any components of our auditor's work papers had been located in China, such work papers had not been subject to inspection by the PCAOB.
+As a result, we and investors of our ADSs, ordinary shares and RMB Shares had been deprived of the benefits of such PCAOB inspections, which could cause investors and potential investors of our securities to lose confidence in our audit procedures and reported financial information and the quality of our financial statements.